 List actual programs in your area that your agency partners with.
-Include your CE participation.
+Include how your agency participates in CE.

-What is your termination procedure Must ensure there's review procedure to show termination in severe circumstances.
+What is your termination procedure?
+Must ensure there's review procedure to show termination in severe circumstances.
 Inform clients of rules and termination policy at entry.